Colloquium: Hadron Production in Open-charm Meson Pair at $e^+e^-$ Collider: Experimental advances

 with

-It is worth noting that for the name of $G(3900)$, it is sometimes a resonance-like peak and is similar to a kind of particle with quantum number $J^{PC} = 1^{--}$.
-However, it has never been treated as a resonance in the previous works~\cite{BaBar:2006qlj,Belle:2007qxm}.
-In Eq.~\ref{BWABCD}, the mass ($M$) and total width ($\Gamma$) for known resonances are fixed according to individual PDG values~\cite{ParticleDataGroup:2024cfk}, while they are free for $G(3900)$ around 3.9 GeV.
-Electronic partial widths ($\Gamma_{ee}$) and the branching fractions of the decay ($\cal{B}$) are free for all resonances.
-The relative phases between different $BW$ functions are denoted by $\phi_k$, which are set to be different in the simultaneous fit.
-And $P(\sqrt{s})$ represents the two-body phase space (PHSP) factor.
+Note that for the name of $G(3900)$, it is sometimes a resonancelike peak and is similar to a kind of particle with quantum number $J^{PC} = 1^{--}$.
+However, it was not treated as a resonance in previous works~\cite{BaBar:2006qlj,Belle:2007qxm}.
+In Eq.~\ref{BWABCD} the mass $M$ and total width $\Gamma$ for known resonances are fixed according to individual PDG values~\cite{ParticleDataGroup:2024cfk}, while they are free for $G(3900)$ around 3.9 GeV.
+Electronic partial widths ($\Gamma_{ee}$) and branching fractions of the decay ($\cal{B}$) are free for all resonances.
+The relative phases between different BW functions are denoted by $\phi_k$, and the phases are set to be different in the simultaneous fit. $P(\sqrt{s})$ represents the two-body phase space (PHSP) factor.
 Figure~\ref{BCS:DDbar02:GammaBr} presents the fitted values of $\Gamma_{ee}\cal{B}$ for the assumed resonances that decay into the $D\bar{D}$ final states.
-Here, the fitted mass and width of the $G(3900)$ structure are $M=(3873 \pm 14 \pm3)$ MeV/$c^2$ and $\Gamma =(180\pm14\pm7)$ MeV, which deviate by more than 1$\sigma$ from the corresponding values reported by the {\it BABAR} experiment~\cite{BaBar:2006qlj}.
-The BESIII experiment in Ref.~\cite{BESIII:2024ths} has also demonstrated that the parameters for all assumed resonances strongly depend on the chosen fit model, highlighting the need for more comprehensive research, such as coupled-channel $K$ matrix analysis~\cite{Husken:2024hmi}.
-Here the $K$ matrix formalism is normally applied to describe two-body scattering processes of the type $c_{i}d_{i}\to R\to a_{i}b_{i}$, with $i$ representing each separate channel and $R$ is a number of resonances that these channels have in common~\cite{Chung:1995dx, Henner:2022ksn}.
-In a recent work~\cite{Husken:2024hmi}, the structure around 3.9 GeV was explained as an interference effect between $\psi(3770)$ and $\psi(4040)$ utilizing a coupled channel $K$ matrix analysis, but alternative explanations for such an enhancement have been proposed ~\cite{Zhang:2009gy, Du:2016qcr, Lin:2024qcq, Salnikov:2024wah}.
-In this case, a more comprehensive approach based on the $K$-matrix formalism to describe the cross section of various open-charm final states is expected to test the scenarios of charmonium(-like) states~\cite{Wang:2019mhs,Wang:2020prx, Llanes-Estrada:2005qvr, Li:2009zu, Cao:2020vab} in the future.
+Here the fitted mass and width of the $G(3900)$ structure are $M=(3873 \pm 14 \pm3)$ MeV/$c^2$ and $\Gamma =(180\pm14\pm7)$ MeV, which deviate by more than 1$\sigma$ from the corresponding values reported in the {\it BABAR} experiment~\cite{BaBar:2006qlj}.
+The BESIII experiment in Ref.~\cite{BESIII:2024ths} has also demonstrated that the parameters for all assumed resonances strongly depend on the chosen fit model, highlighting the need for more comprehensive research, such as coupled-channel $K$-matrix analysis~\cite{Husken:2024hmi}.
+Here the $K$-matrix formalism is normally applied to describe two-body scattering processes of the type $c_{i}d_{i}\to R\to a_{i}b_{i}$, where $i$ represents each separate channel and $R$ is the number of resonances that these channels have in common~\cite{Chung:1995dx, Henner:2022ksn}.
+In a recent work~\cite{Husken:2024hmi}, the structure around 3.9 GeV was explained as an interference effect between $\psi(3770)$ and $\psi(4040)$ utilizing a coupled-channel $K$-matrix analyses, but alternative explanations for such an enhancement have been proposed ~\cite{Zhang:2009gy, Du:2016qcr, Lin:2024qcq, Salnikov:2024wah}.
+In this case, a more comprehensive approach based on the $K$-matrix formalism to describe the cross-section of various open-charm final states is expected to test the scenarios of charmonium(like) states in the future~\cite{Wang:2019mhs,Wang:2020prx, Llanes-Estrada:2005qvr, Li:2009zu, Cao:2020vab} in the future.